Barockkk/CIS1051Project/proposal.md

 TODO its a web or an app that could help students find various resources on campus, such as study spots, computer labs, gyms,etc..

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?
-TODO my project is a campus resource finder app that will make it simple for students to find crucial resources including study spaces, computer labs, dining halls, and other facilities. along with a filtering tool that lets users see only particular resources types ( such as quiet study areas, food alternatives, or fitness cneters), the  app will have map layout that shows the location of resources throught campus. in order to discover space more effectively, users will also be able to view occupancy statuses of popular areas in real-time or almost real-time such as the number of computer available ina a lab or the level of usage in a library.
+TODO The project is a campus resource finder app that will make it simple for students to find crucial resources including study spaces, computer labs, dining halls, and other facilities. along with a filtering tool that lets users see only particular resources types ( such as quiet study areas, food alternatives, or fitness cneters), the  app will have map layout that shows the location of resources throught campus. in order to discover space more effectively, users will also be able to view occupancy statuses of popular areas in real-time or almost real-time such as the number of computer available ina a lab or the level of usage in a library.
 The program will be developed as a user-freindly mobile application or web-based platform, most like using reacy for web developed or flutter for mobile development to ensure cross-platfrom compatibility.
 The overall goal of this project is to facilitate campus navigation and assist student in making the most of their time by locating appropirate study and activity locations without having to search far.